leetfin/Windows10Tools/README.md

 Efforts will be made to keep this from falling into oblivion like most Win10 debloaters.

+All scripts need to be run as admin to work.

 # Included 3rd-Party Tools

 EmptyFolderNuker